 Mill Road, Cambridge.

-Some images are just fun to make and making images without any puropse is a good way of keeping the job fun and exciting!
+Some images are just fun to make and making images without any puropse is a good way of keeping the job exciting!

 An old selfportrait.

 OLDER WORK 1: Hei-boka ('The Hi book')

 This is the first book I’ve both written and illustrated without sign language.
 It is about a girl who doesn’t know how to say ‘Hi’, the word doesn’t seem to come.
 She tries different creative methods like binding flowers into the word, making banners saying it and even makes a hi machine, but in the end only one way proves effective.
 It was published in 2016 by Omnipax.